2018–19 Iowa State Cyclones women's basketball team

 The 2018–19 Iowa State Cyclones women's basketball team represented Iowa State University during the 2018–19 NCAA Division I women's basketball season.
 The Cyclones were coached by Bill Fennelly, who was in his 24th season at Iowa State.
 They played their home games at Hilton Coliseum in Ames, Iowa as members of the Big 12 Conference.
 They finished the season 26–9, 13–5 in Big 12 play to finish in second place.
 They advanced to the championship game of the Big 12 women's tournament, where they lost to Baylor.
-They received at-large bid of the NCAA women's tournament defeated New Mexico State in the first round before getting upset by Missouri State in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated New Mexico State in the first round before being upset by Missouri State in the second round.

 Previous season

 The Cyclones finished the 2017–18 season 14–17, 7–11 in Big 12 play to finish in a tie for seventh place.
-They advanced to the quarterfinals of the Big 12 women's tournament where they lost to Texas.
+They advanced to the quarterfinals of the Big 12 women's tournament, where they lost to Texas.